brandon-sisler/Intros-Blockly/README.md

 ## Deploying

 The app is deployed as a client-side "single page app" hosted by GitHub pages, by committing files to the `/docs` directory.

-After running the above build, the app is located in your `/build` directory.
-To update `/docs`:
+To update `/docs` with the latest build:

 ```
+npm run build # if necessary
 rm -rf docs/*
 touch docs/.nojekyll # so GitHub Pages knows the site is static, not https://jekyllrb.com/
 cp -r build/* docs/